Supreme Court Cases:

 Abington School District v.
 Schempp (1963)

 A year after the US Supreme Court struck down prayer in schools in the case Engel v.
-Vitale, it re-visited the issue of religion in schools in Abington School District v.
+Vitale, it revisited the issue of religion in schools in Abington School District v.
 Schempp.
 Pennsylvania state law had sought to get around the Court's opposition to prayer in school by requiring that "at least ten verses from the Holy Bible shall be read, without comment, at the opening of each public school on each school day."
 The verses were from the New Testament.
 At Abington Senior High School, which the Schempp children attended, the verses were read by students and broadcast to all classrooms through the intercommunications system, followed by the recitation of the Lord's Prayer and then the Pledge of Allegiance.

 Click on a state below to learn more about student rights struggles across the country.
 Or click here for full list.